CII Best Practices Bootcamp

 If you are flying, you will want to fly into William P. Hobby Airport (HOU).
 For additional information about transportation from the airport, please check the airport’s ground transportation webpage.Hotel Information

-The cost of your hotel is separate from the program, and we leave the choice of hotel up to you to better accommodate organizations with different travel policies and preferences.Once you have booked your hotel, please notify me where you have chosen to stay and the dates you booked.
+The cost of your hotel is separate from the program, and we leave the choice of hotel up to you to better accommodate organizations with different travel policies and preferences.Meal Information

-A Networking Event will be held on Monday.
-Meals, including breakfast, lunch, and snack breaks, will be provided on Tuesday and Wednesday.
-Dinners on Tuesday and Wednesday will be at your discretion.Attire
+A Networking Event will be held on Tuesday.
+Meals, including breakfast, lunch, and snack breaks, will be provided on Wednesday, Thursday, and Friday (Breakfast only).
+Dinners on Wednesday and Thursday will be at your discretion.Attire

 As you plan to stay in Houston, business casual is customary for daily sessions.May in Texas can be unpredictable, but typically, the highs are in the high-80s and lows in the mid-60s.
 Please check the weather forecast before your travels.